Capacitors For Guitar

 In power supply circuits, capacitors are often employed to smooth out voltage fluctuations and reduce noise by filtering out high-frequency components.
 Additionally, capacitors can be used as decoupling devices in electronic circuits, isolating different sections of a circuit to prevent interference and improve performance.

-What links are used for parallel capacitors
+What are capacitors made of?

 • The role of square capacitors